 Over the past decades, the technologies in telecommunication have been improved tremendously.
 The telecom companies also face the challenges brought by the new technologies and rivals, without exception, in the upcoming 5G era.

 This year, the pandemic of COVID-19 has seriously damaged the global economy.
 Meanwhile, digital transformation has been escalated as a priority goal in many enterprises.
 For the leaders of telcos, dealing with the impacts from the pandemic and embracing the desires of digital transformation from customers are tough trials.
-A particular mind-set and methodology of leadership that many telco executives should know in the 5G era will be introduced as well.

 Biography: Dr. Chau-Young Lin is both president of Data Communication Business Group and president of Telecommunication Laboratories, Chunghwa Telecom since July 2020.
 Dr. Lin is also the chairman of the board of International Integrated Systems, Inc. (IISI), an international and professional benchmark company of ICTs in large-scale system implementation and software development is headquartered in Taipei, Taiwan.

 Prior to the current position, he was designated as the senior executive vice president of Chunghwa Telecom since August 2019 and has served as executive positions of several business groups of Chunghwa Telecom from 2010-2019.
 In 2010, Dr. Lin initiated the “Taxation Information System Reform Project” for the Financial Data Center, Ministry of Finance of Taiwan, a fundamentally and revolutionary project enabling the goal of satisfying public taxation information service demands by providing innovative and convenient services, such as taxpayer-oriented service, centralized and unique taxpayer registration service, and Internet tax filling and payment services.